Although the South Korean knew how to read and write English, he rarely spoke it.

 Despite language barriers, it is Seung Ho's commitment to serve God and make Him known to others that first brought him to London, England's capital city, and it's that same commitment that makes him stay.

-Staff members with Agapé (Campus Crusade for Christ in Western Europe) in London, the Yangs originally moved to England so Seung Ho could study biblical theology (Old Testament).
-Then, while attending Trinity College in Bristol, mild-mannered Seung Ho attended a meeting in London between British and Korean Campus Crusade leaders.
+Staff members with Agapé (Cru in Western Europe) in London, the Yangs originally moved to England so Seung Ho could study biblical theology (Old Testament).
+Then, while attending Trinity College in Bristol, mild-mannered Seung Ho attended a meeting in London between British and Korean Cru leaders.

 Seung Ho learned that, although the United Kingdom is a nation rich in Christian history with well-known leaders such as John Wesley, Hudson Taylor and C.S.
 Lewis, its zeal for Christ has now all but been extinguished.